Data = Risk

 What's Your Approach?

 Is data masking tightly integrated into your data management lifecycle and infrastructure?
-Can you readily modify the jobs, and log them to prove compliance?
+Can you mask data while manipulating or reporting on it, easily modify those jobs, and automatically log them to prove compliance?

-- Encrypt with our compliant (or your own) libraries
+- Encrypt with built-in, compliant (or your own) libraries

-- Filter or redact fields or records based on conditions
+- Redact or remove fields or records based on conditions

 Role Based Access Controls (RBAC)

-Choose the protection function you need for each field.
-Follow your own business rules regarding: authorization (RBAC), security strength, reversibility, and target field appearance.
+Choose a masking function each field based on your our own business rules regarding: authorization (RBAC), security strength, reversibility, and appearance.